The Bereavement Care Service is responsible for all burials which take place in all of the nine cemeteries in Stoke-on-Trent.

 - Apply online - click here to apply online

 - Apply by post - download a copy of the application form from the bottom of the page.

 - Apply in person - Visit the Bereavement Care Service office and complete an application form.

-Stoke on Trent City Archives has copies of the city's burial registers from their beginning in the late nineteenth century up to 1960.
+Stoke-on-Trent City Archives has copies of the city's burial registers from their beginning in the late nineteenth century up to 1960.
 It also has copies of the parish registers which records burials in the city's Church of England churchyards up to around 1950.
-The archives offer advise on tracing your family tree and hold a wide range of resources.
-If you want to obtain a death certificate you should contact the Register Office at Hanley Town Hall who are also able to offer advise on locating family history information.
+The archives offer advice on tracing your family tree and hold a wide range of resources.
+If you want to obtain a death certificate you should contact the Register Office at Hanley Town Hall who are also able to offer advice on locating family history information.

 - Bereavement Care Service Booklet Please Click Here to view this booklet

 - Weekend and Bank Holiday Provision Please Click Here to view this booklet